 - You must be comfortable dressing to impress every day.
 In outside sales, your appearance makes almost as much of an impact as what you are selling.

-3. Length of Sales Cycle
+#3 – Length of the Sales Cycle

 Another big difference when it comes to inside sales vs outside sales is the length of the sales cycles.
 Once you understand the difference between the sales cycles in each environment, you will more than likely determine you favor one over the other.